 The Graduate School conducts academic program reviews of all graduate degree programs every three years with support from faculty and the college deans of each academic unit.
 The Graduate School works with program directors, graduate chairs, and college deans to schedule, coordinate, and disseminate the results of the program reviews.
-The purpose of graduate program review is to assist college and program leadership in: (1) evaluating how effectively the graduate program is achieving its educational goals, (2) identifying the program’s strengths and weaknesses, and (3) developing plans for improvement and priorities for future directions of the program.
+The purpose of graduate program review is to assist college and program leadership in: (1) evaluating how effectively the graduate program is achieving its educational goals, (2) identifying the program’s strengths and weaknesses, and (3) developing plans for improvement and priorities for future program growth and development.

 Graduate Program Review Schedule

-The Graduate School most recently completed program reviews of selected master’s-only programs in Spring 2016 and all doctoral programs in Spring 2015.
-Summary reports for the graduate program reviews were distributed to WSU graduate programs, colleges, campuses, and university leadership.
-WSU faculty and staff can access the discussion guides and program review materials on the Graduate School’s SharePoint site.
+The Graduate School recently completed program reviews of master’s-only programs in Spring 2016 and doctoral programs in Spring 2015.
+A Summary Report for each program review cycle is distributed to WSU graduate programs, colleges, campuses, and university leadership.
+WSU faculty and staff can access the discussion guides and all of the program review materials on the Graduate School’s SharePoint site.
 (WSU network log-in/departmental access required.)